Using Amazon ECR with the AWS CLI

 Prerequisites

-If you do not already have the latest AWS CLI and Docker installed and ready to use, use the following steps to install both of these tools.
+If you do not have the latest AWS CLI and Docker installed and ready to use, use the following steps to install both of these tools.

 Install the AWS CLI